WaylonMao/stm32-lab/README.md

 learning purposes and is based on the STM32F103ZET6 microcontroller board, which is manufactured by ALIENTEK tech. co., LTD. (Zhengdian atom).

-## Branch: 6-timer-delay
+## Branch: 7-timer-interrupt

-This project uses the timer to implement millisecond and microsecond delays.
+This project uses Timer to generate interrupt every 1 second.
+The LED on the board will blink every 1 second.

 ## Learning:

 - Timer Initialization
-- Counter
+- Interrupt

 ## Date and Version

-Date: 2023-06-09
+Date: 2023-06-11

 Version: 0.1